 In 1836 Charles Goodyear patented vulcanized rubber.
 Prior to this, balls were dependant on the size and shape of the pig’s bladder.
 The more irregular the bladder, the more unpredictable the behavior of the ball was when kicked.
 However; it would not be until the twentieth century until most balls were made with rubber bladders.

-In 1855, Charles Goodyear designed and built the first vulcanized rubber soccer balls (footballs).
+In 1855, Charles Goodyear designed and built the first vulcanized rubber soccer balls (footballs), which is the world’s oldest football.
 The following picture shows the Charles Goodyear ball that was on display at the National Soccer Hall of Fame which was located in Oneonta, NY, USA.

 Oldest Soccer Ball (Football) Facts: